YamamotoLabUCSF/Genotypes/README.md

 	(b) hover your mouse over **'Change Kernel'** (bottom option of drop-down menu) to identify the kernels available to the Notebook
 	(c) choose **Genotypes_env** as the kernel

-	 If Genotypes\_env does not appear as a kernel option, troubleshooting is needed to either create the CollatedMoitfs\_env virtual environment, or to make Jupyter Notebook aware of the existence of the Genotypes_env virtual environment.
+	 If Genotypes\_env does not appear as a kernel option, troubleshooting is needed to either create the Genotypes\_env virtual environment, or to make Jupyter Notebook aware of the existence of the Genotypes_env virtual environment.

 4. If these steps have been accomplished successfully, you are now ready to use the Genotypes.ipynb Jupyter Notebook.
 Be prepared to provide required input variables as detailed below in **[Input Notes](#input-notes)**.
 <br>